QuTech-Delft/OpenQL/docs/mapping.rst

   - ``v2r_in``
-    Vector with for each virtual qubit index its mapping to a real qubit index (or ``UNDEFINED_QUBIT`` represented by a very large value), after initialization of the mapper and before initial placement and/or the heuristics.
+    Vector with for each virtual qubit index its mapping to a real qubit index (or ``UNDEFINED_QUBIT`` represented by a very large positive value, indicating that the virtual qubit index is not mapped to a real qubit), after initialization of the mapper and before initial placement and/or the heuristics.

   - ``rs_in``
-    Vector with for each real qubit index its state (no quantum state contained that should be preserved, initialized in a base state, or computed quantum state) after initialization of the mapper and before initial placement and/or the heuristics.
+    Vector with for each real qubit index its state.
+    This vector shows the state after initialization of the mapper and before initial placement and/or the heuristics.
+    State values can be:

+    - ``rs_nostate:``
+      no statically known quantum state and no dynamically useful quantum state to preserve

+    - ``rs_wasinited:``
+      known to be in zero base state (``|0>``)

+    - ``rs_hasstate:``
+      useful but statically unknown quantum state; must be preserved

   - ``v2r_ip``
-    Vector with for each virtual qubit index its mapping to a real qubit index (or ``UNDEFINED_QUBIT`` represented by a very large value), after initial placement and before the heuristics.
+    Vector with for each virtual qubit index its mapping to a real qubit index (or ``UNDEFINED_QUBIT`` represented by a very large positive value, indicating that the virtual qubit index is not mapped to a real qubit), after initial placement but before the heuristics.

   - ``rs_ip``
-    Vector with for each real qubit index its state (no quantum state contained that should be preserved, initialized in a base state, or computed quantum state) after initial placement and before the heuristics.
+    Vector with for each real qubit index its state (see ``rs_in`` above ofr the values), after initial placement but before the heuristics.

   - ``v2r_out``
-    Vector with for each virtual qubit index its mapping to a real qubit index (or ``UNDEFINED_QUBIT`` represented by a very large value), after initialization of the mapper, after the heuristics.
+    Vector with for each virtual qubit index its mapping to a real qubit index (or ``UNDEFINED_QUBIT`` represented by a very large positive value, indicating that the virtual qubit index is not mapped to a real qubit), after the heuristics.

   - ``rs_out``
-    Vector with for each real qubit index its state (no quantum state contained that should be preserved, initialized in a base state, or computed quantum state) after the heuristics.
+    Vector with for each real qubit index its state (see ``rs_in`` above for the values), after the heuristics.